 Spatiotemporally controlled signalling is critically important for successful tissue development and adaptation and represents a key milestone in designing cell-instructive biomaterials.
 Addressing this challenge, we have developed a highly versatile platform of engineered heparin-based hydrogel microparticles (i.e. microgels) for the local control of signalling cues that can ultimately guide cell development in a spatially defined manner.
-Based on our previously established starPEG-heparin hydrogel system[2,3], we have processed the gel matrices into microgels with adjustable size, mechanical and biochemical properties.
-The in-situ crosslinking of thiol terminated 4arm starPEG and maleimide functionalised heparin via Michel type addition resulted in highly monodisperse microgels with tunable sizes over a range of 25 – 180 μm and highly comparable mechanical properties.
-Using the same chemistry, the microgels can also be crosslinked through enzymatically degradable peptide sequences and functionalised with fluorescent dyes, rendering the microgels responsive to their environment and enabling colour coding for combinatorial approaches.
-The modulation of the heparin concentration within the microgels as well as the sulfation degree of heparin derivatives allows for precise control over the affinity of the microgels for signalling molecules and was utilised to fine tune the release of the pro-angiogenic growth factor VEGF165.
+Based on our previously established starPEG-heparin hydrogel system[2,3,4,5], we have processed the gel matrices into microgels with adjustable size, mechanical and biochemical properties.
+The in-situ crosslinking of thiol terminated 4arm starPEG and maleimide functionalised heparin via Michel type addition resulted in highly monodisperse microgels with tunable sizes over a range of 25 – 200 µm and highly comparable mechanical properties.
+The modulation of the microgel charge, through the heparin concentration within the microgels as well as the sulfation degree of heparin derivatives, allows for precise control over the affinity of the microgels for signalling molecules and was utilised to fine tune the release of the pro-angiogenic growth factor VEGF165.
 In a gel-in-gel approach, the microgels were introduced as VEGF-sources into a hydrogel-based in vitro model of human umbilical vein endothelia cell (HUVEC) morphogenesis.
-Adjusting the microgel properties and their density within the cell-laden bulk gel allowed for a locally confined formation of pre-vascular network structures only in the vicinity of the microgels.
-The results demonstrate the potential of precisely engineered microgels to emulate the function of signalling centres in gel-in-gel approaches in order to address the dynamic and heterogeneous conditions of tissue development, homeostasis and disease.
+Here, the likewise heparin-based bulk hydrogel served as a scaffold material mimicking important ECM properties to facilitate cell adhesion, migration, matrix remodelling as well as morphogen presentation and gradient formation.
+The local VEGF gradients forming around the microgels in this multiphasic setup were controlled through the microgel charge and the morphogen loading to ultimately shape the cell response (formation pre-vascular network structures) in a spatially defined manner extending from < 100 µm up to > 1 mm away from the source.
+The results demonstrate the potential of precisely engineered microgels to emulate the function of signalling centres in multiphasic gel-in-gel approaches in order to address the dynamic and heterogeneous conditions of tissue development, homeostasis and disease.

 Sebastian Kühn, PhD Student